 For many people, shopping is a relatively normal activity of daily life that you give little thought to.
 For others, however, shopping takes on an entirely different meaning.
-It can become as destructive as any other addiction types and result in a financial nightmare for the shopper and family alike.
+It can become as destructive as any other addiction type and result in a financial nightmare for the shopper and family alike.
 This is referred to as shopping addiction or compulsive shopping.

-The rise of e-commerce sites and online auction houses have made spending money on the online not just commonplace but compulsive for many people.
+The rise of e-commerce sites and online auction houses has made spending money online not just commonplace but compulsive for many people.
 While shopping online, consumers can get caught up in the illusion that they are not really spending money.
 Your credit card gets debited, and that removes the mechanics of shopping.
 It feels good for a moment, but because it’s a temporary state, you do it again and again.

 Reasons for Online Shopping Addiction

 Online shopping is addictive for the same reasons offline shopping does: a person gets a quick thrill from the acquisition and fails to make a connection to an actual impact on the wallet.

 ”On the Internet, it’s not real money,” says Maressa Hecht Orzack, founder of the Computer Addiction Service at McLean Hospital, an affiliate of Harvard University. ”If you get carried away, you can be in lots of trouble.”

 Worse, because people don’t cap their online experience by leaving with clothes or CDs or books, they find they need to make a larger number of buys to reach that shopping high.

 Online auctions are even more addictive, their lure lying in the excitement of bidding, strategizing, and one hopes, ultimately outbidding others.
 It becomes less about the item and more about the competition.